anujniva/secompetencymodels/README.md

 # secompetencymodels
 All these materials in this folder are related to a journal paper:
-**"Software Engineering Competency Models and Intercultural Communication Competencies: A Systematic Literature Review" ** The paper is available: HYPERLINK HERE.
+<b>"Software Engineering Competency Models and Intercultural Communication Competencies: A Systematic Literature Review"</b>
+The paper is available: HYPERLINK HERE.
 All these files describe the implementation of the study enabling the repetition of the study.
 Folder "Reproduction Package" contains the following files: